-• Using maps, landmarks, and GPS coordinates, the sampling boat travels along a predefined course from the mouth of the river (RK 0) to above (~ RK 32) the uppermost HBMP continuous HBMP conductivity recorder located on the river at the old railroad crossing.
-A sampling speed of approximately 8 kilometers/hour is maintained using GPS tracking.
+• Using maps, landmarks, and GPS coordinates, the sampling boat travels along a predefined course (Figure 6.2) from the mouth of the river (RK 0) to above (~ RK 32) the uppermost HBMP continuous HBMP conductivity recorder located on the river at the old railroad crossing.
+A sampling speed of approximately 7-8 kilometers/hour is maintained using GPS tracking.

-Figure 6.2 HBMP monitoring transect (copied from Section 1).
+Figure 6.2 HBMP monitoring transect.